-- Firearms Deer Season: The majority of the Trail north of Duluth closes during deer firearms hunting season for two weeks each November.
+- Firearms Deer Season: Many sections of the Trail north of Duluth are closed for two weeks during deer firearms hunting season each November.
 The SHT in Jay Cooke State Park is also closed for several days in December for muzzleloader season.
 Several other hunting seasons begin near the Trail each year on September 1, so we recommend wearing blaze orange when hiking in the fall for additional safety.
 Visit the Minnesota DNR website for more information on hunting seasons.

 Transportation on the Trail

 There are several shuttle services that operate along the SHT’s route and offer service directly to SHT trailheads.

 - The Superior Shuttle runs a shuttle service throughout the year.
 It has scheduled stops at designated trailhead on Fridays, Saturdays, and Sundays from mid-May to mid-October.
 Shuttles outside the set schedule can also be arranged.

 - Harriet Quarles Transportation runs shuttles mid-May to mid-October with custom services available anywhere between Duluth and the northern terminus of the SHT.

 - The Duluth Transit Authority bus service operates near the Trail in the city, or you can find local taxi services.